katerynaf/security/README.md

 Implementation is as simple as:

     import security
-    security.secure()
+    for line in security.secure(): exec line in globals()

 ## Description

 #### Development

-When you call `import security` and run `security.secure()` in a development environment, the code will automatically **encrypt** a list of python files into a secure format with a `*.rc4` extension.
-By default, the `security.secure()` function will encrypt the file `private/passwords.py` within your project directory, and store the encrypted file `passwords.rc4` in the current project directory.
-Be sure to execute `import security` and `security.secure()` each time you change your private information.
-When you include the two lines of code shown above in your main program, it will automatically re-synchronize your files each time you run your program in your development environment.
+When you call `import security` and run `for line in security.secure(): exec line in globals()` on a development machine, the code will first automatically **encrypt** a list of python files into a secure `*.rc4` file.
+By default, the code encrypts the file `private/passwords.py` (from your project directory) and stores the encrypted file `passwords.rc4` into the current project directory.
+Be sure to execute the above two lines of code each time you change your private information (that should happen automatically when you run your program on your development machine).

 #### Production

-When you call `import security` and run `security.secure()` in a production environment, the code will automatically **decrypt** and then **import** your original Python file (the raw version) -- placing variables from the original file into the global namespace.
-Unencrypted secrets are never stored on a production hard-driveor go over the wire.
+When you call `import security` and run `for line in security.secure(): exec line in globals()` on a production machine, the code will automatically **decrypt** and return the original Python statments from your original Python file.
+The code above then executes each line of that code in the calling global environment, so you may then reference the original Python variables names as you normally would.
-And yet you can reference your secrets from within your code by simply referencing the original Python variables names.

 Please see hello_world.py for a working example.
-The line `print(HELLO_WORLD)` is demonstrating that the encrypted variable HELLO_WORLD is now available at runtime.
+The line `print(HELLO_WORLD)` is demonstrating that the original Python variable `HELLO_WORLD` is now available as a global variable at runtime.

 ## Installation & Programming